-Sunlight alters the chemical and physical properties of crude oil spilled into marine environments.
-These alterations to oil properties impact how well chemical agents, like dispersants, perform in response to oil spills.
+Sunlight alters the physical and chemical properties of crude oil spilled at sea.
+These alterations to oil properties impact the fate, transport, and efficacy of chemical agents used to clean up spilled oil.

 Dissolved Organic Matter